 With every meal, Sizzler serves a slice of tasty cheese toast.
-It's a simple hack recipe that goes well with just about any entree.
+Use my Sizzler cheese toast recipe for a simple hack that goes well with just about any entrée.

 Update 8/24/21: A Sizzler employees revealed that the chain uses whipped butter, mixed with grated Parmesan cheese spread onto the bread before cooking.
 If you use this technique or mine below, your results should be the same.

 - 4 slices thick-sliced white or French bread

 - 4 teaspoons grated Parmesan cheese

 1. Melt 4 tablespoons of butter in a small bowl in the microwave.

 2. Use a brush to spread the butter evenly over one face of each slice of bread.